There’s no way around it – successful modern enterprises require robust, professional websites to win in the digital landscape.

 Design a site that can rank at the top of the search results.

-Ultimately, SEO is much more than content and web design plays a major role in how well you fare amongst the other blue links.
+Ultimately, enterprise SEO is much more than content and web design plays a major role in how well you fare amongst the other blue links.
 The most important component of Google’s algorithm is user experience, which accounts for much more than just the words on the page.

 Enterprise websites should at least consider these direct ranking factors: